 Geek Girl in the News looks at the awesome or not so awesome news that will make you go either: "YAY" or "OMG I can't believe that."
-The latest and greatest geek girl news from February 2020 covers the incredible new Twitter extension that blocks dick pics 🙌🙌, the...
+The latest and greatest geek girl news from June 2020 covers Rowling's publishing company employees not wanting to work with her,...

 Geek Herring reviews ATMOS: Holodeck Training, an indie game by Persephone’s Chair.
 ATMOS is a cooperative, communicative space puzzle game.